 Conclusion

 Green tea is a very healthy kind of beverage.
-Absorbing its beneficial properties is quickly done until done right.
-The green tea itself and water-drinking green tea effects have little to no known side effects or contraindications to adults.
-Green tea supplements possess high levels of active substances that can trigger side effects.
-Green tea supplements are regulated by the FDA and may still contain other chemicals not good for the health.
+Absorbing its beneficial properties is done quickly until it is done right.
+The effects of green tea and water-drinking green tea have little to no known side effects or contraindications for adults.
+Green tea supplements possess highly active substances that can trigger side effects.
+The FDA regulates green tea supplements, which may still contain other bad chemicals that are harmful to health.
 Always consult a doctor before starting taking supplements.